 How to Apply to the EATM Program

-This page will give you some information regarding the Exotic Animal Training and Management Program we have at Moorpark College.
+This page, and the other pages, will give you some information regarding the Exotic Animal Training and Management (EATM) Program we have at Moorpark College.

 There are extra costs necessary for zoo clothing, books, supplies, and off-campus trips.
 Public Speaking skills are very important, as you will be required to give animal presentations in front of perhaps hundreds of people, maybe several times a week.
 Finally, by the time you complete this program, you will be able to work in almost any situation where animals are present.
 Our graduates are working all over the world, in many different settings, from the movie/television industry, Las Vegas show industry, zoos, theme parks (Sea World, Six Flags), Dolphin Interaction Programs everywhere, and many other areas.

-NOTES: EATM Program applications are only accepted from December 1 through January 31.
+NOTES: EATM Program applications will only be accepted this year from January 1 through March 15.

 Any applications postmarked before or after these dates will not be returned or acknowledged.
-Attendance at an Applicant Information Meeting is required - please make sure you keep your schedule flexible in March and April, so you are able to attend one of these mandatory meetings, usually held on a Friday.
-We will try to let you know as early as possible after you apply, when the AIM dates will be.
+Attendance at an Applicant Information Meeting is required - please make sure you keep your schedule flexible in March and April, so you are able to attend this mandatory meeting, usually held on a Monday or Friday.
+We will try to let you know as early as possible after you apply, when the AIM date will be.
+We only do one of these mandatory AIM meeting, and you must be able to attend.

 It is strongly recommended that the students who apply have prior experience working with animals in some capacity, to help understand the long hours and responsibility necessary to care for animals.
 The more and varied the experience, the better!
 This helps to prepare you for the wide range of duties you must perform at America's Teaching Zoo on the Moorpark College campus.
 We suggest that you try to get as much animal experience as possible, before you apply.
 Some examples are; working with a Veterinarian, Wildlife Rescue Programs, Wildlife Rehabilitation Programs, Zoo Volunteer, or anything else that works with animals, either paid, unpaid, or volunteer.
 Dog grooming, horse training, or even working in a pet store, will all be beneficial.

 Since this is a very demanding program intellectually, there are several prerequisite courses that must be completed prior to applying.
 All students applying to the EATM Program must have these 5 college courses completed!
 These courses must be completed with a "C" grade or better.
 These 5 courses DO NOT need to be taken at Moorpark College, but must be taken at an Accredited College.
-The unit values may differ at various colleges - that is fine - check with the EATM Counselor - firstname.lastname@example.org - if you have questions.
+The unit values may differ at various colleges - that is fine - check with a Counselor if you have questions.

 These 5 prerequisites are (with the Moorpark College equivalents in parenthesis);